Estimate Time4 min

 When you're ready to add to your vacation fund, depending on your destination, consider researching how much your overall trip will cost so you don't come up short.
 Also, look for budget friendly options when factoring in your transportation, lodging, food, entertainment and excursions, and even emergency money for unexpected situations.

-Make your savings a little hard to access
+Make your savings hard to access

 Keep money earmarked for your vacation or other short-term goals separate from your daily spending money and your emergency savings.
 Setting your vacation fund apart could help reinforce the idea that you need distinct buckets for distinct goals.
 Your vacation fund is for one purpose and your daily spending and emergency savings are for another.